bjlkeng/bjlkeng.github.io/source/posts/variational-autoencoders-with-inverse-autoregressive-flows.rst

-To start off, we generate our basic latent variables as we would in an vanilla autoencoder starting from a standard diagonal Gaussian :math:`{\bf \epsilon} \sim \mathcal{N}(0, I)`:
+To start off, we generate our basic latent variables as we would in an vanilla VAE starting from a standard diagonal Gaussian :math:`{\bf \epsilon} \sim \mathcal{N}(0, I)`:

 .. math::